-- A8/Gogarstone Road potential 'at-grade' crossing over the A8 to provide a link with Gogarstone Road (promote as a potential 'Quiet Route'), open countryside and Ratho village. - A8/Gogar Station Road at-grade crossing over the A8 to provide a link between Castle Gogar Estate via the Gogar Burn corridor, Redheughs Village, open countryside and Riccarton Campus. - Northern bridge link over the railway to Turnhouse Road - potential linkages to open countryside including Lennie Hill, Cammo Park Estate, River Almond valley and John Muir Way at Cramond Brig. - Bridge over railway to link Edinburgh Gateway with Green Routes being implemented as part of West Craigs/Maybury development. - Consideration to be given to north / south active travel and potential public transport and connectivity between the proposed development and Gogarstone Road and Ratho village in line with 20 minute neighbourhood principles.
+- A8/Gogarstone Road potential 'at-grade' crossing over the A8 to provide a link with Gogarstone Road (promote as a potential 'Quiet Route'), open countryside and Ratho village. - A8/Gogar Station Road at-grade crossing over the A8 to provide a link between Castle Gogar Estate via the Gogar Burn corridor, Redheughs VillageEast of Milburn Tower, open countryside and Riccarton Campus. - Northern bridge link over the railway to Turnhouse Road - potential linkages to open countryside including Lennie Hill, Cammo Park Estate, River Almond valley and John Muir Way at Cramond Brig. - Bridge over railway to link Edinburgh Gateway with Green Routes being implemented as part of West Craigs/Maybury development. - Consideration to be given to north / south active travel and potential public transport and connectivity between the proposed development and Gogarstone Road and Ratho village in line with 20 minute neighbourhood principles. - Consideration should be given to the design of streets and spaces to enable appropriate speed limits to encourage active travel.
+The presumption is for streets to be 20mph generally with higher speeds where necessary to enable efficient public transport journeys.

-6.10 Parking Strategy
+6.9 Parking Strategy